 If you experience pain between your toes when walking or feel like there is something inside your foot, your discomfort may be caused by a neuroma.
-At Healthy Step Podiatry, Vito La Puma, DPM, Roxann V. Clarke, DPM, and John A. DeBello, DPM, offer a variety of conservative and minimally invasive solutions to treat neuromas.
-Located in the Financial District of New York City, the podiatric team offers convenient scheduling and reliable care, so you can feel comfortable again.
+At Healthy Step Podiatry, Vito La Puma, DPM, offers a variety of conservative and minimally invasive solutions to treat neuromas.
+Located in Midtown East and the Financial District of New York City, the podiatric team offers convenient scheduling and reliable care, so you can feel comfortable again.
 Book an appointment today using the online tool or by calling the office.

 A neuroma is an area of thickened nerve tissue that may develop over time.
 The most common type of neuroma is called Morton’s neuroma, and it is located between the third and fourth toes.
 Neuromas can occur in other areas of the foot and are the result of compression or irritation to the nerve.

 As your nerve thickens, it becomes irritated and compressed and this can result in:

 These symptoms tend to appear slowly over time and may be aggravated by walking or standing more than normal or wearing tight shoes.
 Often the pain goes away when you take off your shoes or massage your foot.
 As the neuroma enlarges, it causes more frequent symptoms and may lead to permanent nerve damage, if left untreated.